yejijang95/Fokemon/README.md

 Atm - only the map works!

 I used Phaser & Tiled to create this.
+I used texturepacker to create the sprite atlas.

 I used this article - https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6